-Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY Congestion Management Process 2121 \$112,060 Monitor the performance of the MPO Region's arterial roadways and freeways using electronic travel-time and speed data.
+Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2021 Planned Work Progress and Products Congestion Management Process 2121 \$112,060 Monitor the performance of the MPO Region's arterial roadways and freeways using electronic travel-time and speed data.
 Map and tabulate electronic data for analysis and performance evolution.
 Coordinate and support the MPO's programs and documents (LRTP, TIP, PBPP, and UPWP).
-Support the MPO's CMP committee. \$118,240 Monitor the perfreeways using Map and tabule valuation.
-Monitor the performance of the performance o Freight Planning Support 2221 \$56,730 Publish a study on truck issues at South Bay in Boston.
+Support the MPO's CMP committee. \$118,240 Monitor the performance of MPO-region arterial roadways and freeways using electronic travel-time and speed data.
+Map and tabulate electronic data for analysis and performance evaluation.
+Monitor the performance of the MBTA Park and Ride Lots.
+Coordinate with and support the MPO's programs and documents (LRTP, TIP, PBPP, and UPWP).
+Support the MPO's CMP committee.
+Freight Planning Support 2221 \$56,730 Publish a study on truck issues at South Bay in Boston.
 Support MassDOT data needs for Bypass Road management.
 Conduct required MPO freight planning.
-Provide data and analysis in support of advanced model implementation. \$68,340 Publish a topic Support stakel Conduct requi Provide data a implementatic Regional Model Enhancement 7121 \$827,650 Maintained and enhanced the trip-based regional travel demand model.
+Provide data and analysis in support of advanced model implementation. \$68,340 Publish a topical truck study of East Boston or similar truck hot spot.
+Support stakeholder freight-related analytical or planning needs.
+Conduct required MPO freight planning.
+Provide data and analysis in support of advanced model implementation.
+Regional Model Enhancement 7121 \$827,650 Maintained and enhanced the trip-based regional travel demand model.
 Developed set of documentation to communicate model parameters and components to consumers of model outputs.
 Processed data from TNCs to estimate share of TNC activity relative to total traffic.
-Developed a regional model strategic plan requirements, assessment of state-of-the-practice tools, and began design for a next generation suite of tools and application procedures. \$875,370 Maintain and e Prepare for use Finalize design Develop, acqu suite compone Advance deve components.
-Research Next Generation Data and Tools 7121 n/a n/a \$57,790 Better underst analysis.
-Review of tool Updates to the Transit Working Group Support 8921 \$46,630 Hosted a series of pilot transit working group meetings and managed related logistics.
+Developed a regional model strategic plan requirements, assessment of state-of-the-practice tools, and began design for a next generation suite of tools and application procedures. \$875,370 Maintain and enhance the trip-based regional travel demand model.
+Prepare for use of 2020 census data in regional model.
+Finalize design of regional model tools, data, and procedures.
+Develop, acquire, and train staff on near-term regional model tool suite components.
+Advance development on long-term regional model tool suite components.
+Research Next Generation Data and Tools 7121 n/a n/a \$57,790 Better understanding of data sets for use in the MPO's technical analysis.
+Review of tools for planning application.
+Updates to the Travel Demand Modeling Framework Strategic Plan.
+Transit Working Group Support 8921 \$46,630 Hosted a series of pilot transit working group meetings and managed related logistics.
 Developed materials to support the working group, including meeting summaries, fact sheets, maps.
 Supported communication for and about the group using email, social media, and the MPO website.
-Prepared documentation about pilot working group meetings, activities, and participant feedback to support MPO decision-making about the future of the group. \$64,120 Host a series o meeting logist Develop mater and activities.
-Provide update Support commedia, and the
+Prepared documentation about pilot working group meetings, activities, and participant feedback to support MPO decision-making about the future of the group. \$64,120 Host a series of working group meetings and manage pre- and post-meeting logistics.
+Develop materials and resources to support working group meeting and activities.
+Provide updates to the MPO about the transit working group.
+Support communication for and about the group using email, social media, and the MPO website.